MrBitBucket/reportlab-mirror/README.txt

 going back to Python 1.5 or thereabouts.

-There are no absolute prerequisites beyond the Python standard library; but the Python Imaging Library (PIL) is needed to include images other than JPG inside PDF files.
+There are no absolute prerequisites beyond the Python standard library; but the Python Imaging Library (PIL or Pillow) is needed to include images other than JPG inside PDF files.

 The C extension are optional but anyone able to do so should